 30 Dan Rd, Suite 8036

 Canton, MA 02021

-3. Mail or fax a fully completed and signed Future Scholar 529 grant request form and a copy of your child’s South Carolina birth certificate to:
+3. Mail a fully completed and signed Future Scholar 529 grant request form and a copy of your child’s South Carolina birth certificate to:

 South Carolina State Treasurer's Office